artefactual/atom-docs/admin-manual/installation/linux.rst

 ``````
 .. warning::

-   Remember that our preferred choice is :ref:`linux-dependency-nginx` but it
+   Remember that our preferred choice is :ref:`linux-dependency-httpd-nginx` but it
    is perfectly possible to use Apache and we have verified that it works.

 Install the necessary packages: